 But what’s unique about this Thinkific website is that it is in Italian.
-The homepage, the sales pages, the checkout pages, the login page, etc., are all in Italian.
+So the homepage, the sales pages, the checkout pages, the login page, etc., are all in Italian.

-What’s unique about this business is that they use Thinkific to take care of only the program delivery aspect.
+What’s unique about this business is that it uses Thinkific to take care of only the program delivery aspect.

-When you go to their Thinkific website, you’ll just see the login page, from where you can access training content.
+So when you go to the Thinkific website, you’ll just see the login page, from where you can access training content.

 Everything else is outside the platform.
-For example, the main website is built on WordPress, while they use ClickFunnels for sales pages and checkouts.
+For example, the main website is built on WordPress, while the sales pages and checkouts use ClickFunnels.

 This is the approach that many creators take for selling their signature programs.
-So if you want to use other specialized software with the online course platform, this is one of the best Thinkific examples to follow.
+So if you want to use other specialized software with the platform, this is one of the best Thinkific websites to follow.

-Michael Riscica is the man behind the Young Architect academy.
+Michael Riscica is behind the Young Architect Academy.
 The goal is to help architecture students pass competitive exams in the architecture field, such as ARE 5.0.

 This Thinkific website has courses, exam drills, case studies, and resources for passing these exams.

-Their primary offering is the 10-week long ARE bootcamp that offers an interactive learning experience, exclusive course content, access to a private Facebook Group, and the opportunity to interact with peers through video conferencing.
+Its primary offering is the 10-week-long ARE Boot Camp, which offers a cohort learning experience, exclusive course content, access to a private Facebook Group, and the opportunity to interact with peers through video conferencing.

-They also use Thinkific’s live class feature (through Zoom integration) for conducting group coaching events once a week.
+The program also utilizes Thinkific’s live class feature (through Zoom integration) for conducting group coaching events once a week.

 Besides that, not all the content becomes available in one go.
-Instead, they provide weekly content, allowing users to consume knowledge in the most effective sequence.
-For this, you can use Thinkific’s drip feature.
+Instead, it provides weekly content, allowing users to consume knowledge in the most effective sequence.

 Shopware is a popular open-source eCommerce system trusted by thousands of top brands worldwide.

-However, what’s unique about their approach is that all the courses are free to take.
-It’s only when you want to get certified, you’ll need to pay.
+However, what’s unique about its approach is that all the courses are free to take.
+Only when you want to get certified, you’ll need to pay.

 The certification programs are sold through Shopware’s eCommerce system, which includes a full-fledged shopping cart.

-In this guide, we’ve explored Thinkific examples with unique business models and operating in different niches.
-These also include businesses of all sizes, from individual creators to established companies.
+In this guide, we’ve explored some of the best Thinkific websites.
+These have unique business models, operate in different niches, and include businesses of all sizes, from individual creators to established companies.

-Thinkific is one of the best online course platforms with excellent course creation tools.
-And with the Thinkific App Store, creators can add any feature they want to their platform.
+In our research, Thinkific is the best online course platform with excellent course creation and learning tools.
+And with the Thinkific App Store, creators can add any feature they want to their platforms.

-If you want to try the platform, you can start a free trial by clicking the button below.
+If you want to give the platform a try, you can start a free trial.

-I hope you found these Thinkific course examples helpful, and they provided you with an idea of how to use the platform for your online education business.
+We hope you found these Thinkific course examples helpful and that they provided you with ideas to use the platform for your online education business.